yzjedu/cs151-lab6-antonio_liv_lab6/algorithm.md

     - `SENTINEL = 'E'` (to exit the loop)
     - `choice = ''` (to store user’s menu choice)

-Name: view_balance
+- Name: view_balance
-Parameter:
+- Parameter: none
-Return:
+- Return: current balance
 3. Define function view_balance():
    1. Output current_balance to user.

-Name: deposit
+- Name: deposit
-Parameter:
+- Parameter: how much money is being deposited
-Return:
+- Return: updated balance
 4. Define function deposit():
     1. Prompt the user to enter the amount to deposit.
        2. Check if the deposit amount is a valid positive integer: